Alimir/wp-ulike/readme.txt

 == Upgrade Notice ==

+= 4.5.1 =
+* Important: If page cache is enabled on your site, clear the cache immediately after updating.

 = 4.3.0 =
 In this update, we have made changes to the class structure that have made plugin development much easier.
 So we had to delete the $wp_ulike_class global variable.
 If you used this variable manually, replace it with the class wp_ulike_cta_process.